 While I love Dodong, our Labrador retriever, he sheds a lot especially during summer.
 Seeing all the pet hair drives me crazy, so I spend a lot of time vacuuming pet hair.

-As a result, I learned that a bagless vacuum cleaner is your best ally in your fight against pet hair.
+As a result, I learned many ways to deal with pet hair, along with how to choose the best vacuum for the task.
+I came to the conclusion that a bagless vacuum cleaner is your best ally in your fight against pet hair.
 They are easy to empty, cheaper and easy to spot whether you are doing a good job of zapping pet hairs.